 Your course will depend on your GCSE results.
-Most students on AS/A2 programmes take 4 AS courses in their first year, whilst the most able students may study five.
-In the second year most students will go on to take three A levels with a one year programme in General Studies or Citizenship.
+Most students on AS/A2 programmes take four AS courses in their first year, whilst the most able students may study five.
+In the second year most students will go on to take three A-Levels.
 At your enrolment interview you will discuss the course you can take depending on your qualifications and career aim.
 We think it is important that you enrol on a programme which you will suceed on, but which will challenge you to do well.

-You can still take an Advanced Level course but you will need to think carefully about your course.
+You can still take an A-Level course but you will need to think carefully about your course.
 This reduces the number of options you can take.

-If you obtain 5 GCSEs at C or above but not including GCSE English or Maths, you will be required to work to improve your English or Maths, and your Level 3 programme will be limited to 3 ASs or an Extended Diploma or a Diploma and one AS in your first year at Priestley.
+If you obtain five GCSEs at 4 or above not including GCSE English or Maths, you will be required to work to improve your English or Maths and your Level 3 programme will be limited to three ASs or an Extended Diploma or a Diploma and one AS in your first year.

-If you do not achieve GCSE English and GCSE Maths at C or above, you will be required to work to improve both your English and Maths whilst taking a reduced Level 3 programme.
-This will normally result in a three year study programme.
+If you do not achieve GCSE English and GCSE Maths at 4 or above, you will be required to work to improve both your English and Maths whilst taking a reduced Level 3 programme.
+This will normally result in a three-year study programme.

 Working to improve English and or Maths does not mean you will automatically follow a GCSE programme.
 Other more suitable programmes may be available.
 The right programme for you will be determined at Registration, where once you have received your GCSE results tutors at the College will help you to pick an appropriate course for your qualifications.